Rapport sur l'état d'un élément inscrit sur la liste du patrimoine culturel immatériel nécessitant une sauvegarde urgente

 Objectives and results

-The safeguarding activities included in the nomination documents are planned to conduct research, organize training sessions, conduct publicity, and create a legal environment.
-Based on the safeguarding plan outlined in the nomination materials, the Government of Mongolia, in cooperation with relevant governmental and non-governmental organizations, heritage practitioners and communities, developed and implemented a national action plan.
-The action plan to ensure viability of the heritage element (2018-2021) consists of a wide range of activities aimed at intensifying research, raising awareness, improving the policy and legal environment, and building capacity.
+The safeguarding activities outlined in the nomination dossier were planned to include research, training and workshops, awareness-raising, and the establishment of a legal framework.
+Based on the safeguarding plan reflected in the nomination materials, the activities were carefully evaluated, and the element was deemed to require urgent safeguarding.
+Accordingly, the Government of Mongolia, in cooperation with relevant governmental and non-governmental organizations, communities of tradition bearers, and associations, developed and implemented a national action plan.

 B.3.b.